 So if it’s been discovered that you have a polyp in your gallbladder, should you panic and assume that it’s cancer?

 There are no grounds for panicking or making this assumption, as there are several types of polyps associated with this organ.

-“Gallbladder polyps are outgrowths of the gallbladder mucosal wall that are usually found incidentally on ultrasonography or after cholecystectomy,” says Akram Alashari, MD, abdominal surgeon and critical care physician, Department of Surgery, College of Medicine, University of Florida.
+“Gallbladder polyps are outgrowths of the gallbladder mucosal wall that are usually found incidentally on ultrasonography or after cholecystectomy,” says Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

 Two Classes of Gallbladder Polyps